Image Compressor

 | SVG | Vector (lossless) | Yes | Universal (100%) | Icons, logos, illustrations, not photos |

-What this means for you: For web use in 2026, WebP is the safe default, 97% browser support and consistently 25-35% smaller than JPEG at the same quality.
-AVIF is even smaller but encode times are slower and support is still catching up.
-Use JPEG when you need guaranteed universal compatibility (email clients, older systems).
+What this means for you: For web use, WebP is a good default when your destination accepts it.
+AVIF can be smaller but encode times are slower and support varies.
+Use JPEG when you need broad compatibility with email clients or older systems.

 Quality Guidelines by Use Case